SmartCourse/app/docs/agile.md

 ## TODO

-In our project plan, we should build in extra time to accomodate for tasks going over time etc...
+In our project plan, we should build in extra time to accommodate for tasks going over time etc...